Add Cameras to a Multicamera View

 {% hint style="warning" %}

-If you add cameras or increase playback speed, it linearly increases the bandwidth consumption on the camera’s network.
-Read [Bandwidth Consumption & Uplink Requirements for Video](https://help.verkada.com/verkada-cameras/installation/bandwidth-consumption-uplink-requirements-for-video) to learn about the bitrates associated to the available camera models.
+If you add cameras or increase playback speed, bandwidth consumption on the camera’s network increases linearly.
+See [Bandwidth Consumption & Uplink Requirements for Video](/verkada-cameras/installation/bandwidth-consumption-uplink-requirements-for-video.md) for more information on bitrates for the available camera models.

 {% endhint %}